openedx/edx-toggles/scripts/README.rst

 necessary, as the feature toggle report generator will key off the `ida_name` in the filename in order to be able to link this data to the toggle state data collected in the next step.
-Create a directory called `annotation-data`, and place the resulting annotation report from each Ida into this directory.
+Create a directory called `annotation-data`, and place the resulting annotation report from each IDA into this directory.

 Feature Toggle State Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~